peteroupc/classic-wallpaper/uielements.md

     - For the unpressed style, its inner background has a _mixed appearance_. [^2]
     - For the unavailable style, its text and icons have an _unavailable appearance_.

-The three-dimensional appearance of buttons and certain other interface elements in MacOS System 7 is described in "Working in the Third Dimension" (see "Relevant Works", later).

 Traditionally, the three dimensional effects of buttons, icons, and other user-interface elements are based on a light source shining from the upper left. [^3]

 ## Icons and Cursors